ayarema/generatexml/README.md

 ```

 ### Results
-After launching `Generate-XML` functionality the new aggregated JUnit XML report will be created in: `String reportResultsFolder = "out/xml-reports/";
+After launching `Generate-XML` functionality the new aggregated JUnit XML report will be created in: `report.result.folder.path=out/xml-reports/`

+### License
+`Generate-XML` is open-source project, and distributed under the [MIT](https://choosealicense.com/licenses/mit/) license.

 ### Appendix example
 This block presents an example of the Cucumber JSON report; in this example, all the fields that the report may contain are not completely presented, this is just an example.